 - Expelled 21 parliamentarians from his Conservative Party, including ten former cabinet ministers, two former chancellors and one former deputy prime minister; and

-And that’s not counting the gaffes, from continuing a speech against the backdrop of a sick policewoman to canceling a joint press conference with the prime minister of Luxembourg, who proceeded to berate Johnson for trying to blame the EU for the problems Britain itself has created.
+And that’s not counting the gaffes, from continuing a speech against the backdrop of a sick policewoman to canceling a joint press conference with the prime minister of Luxembourg, who proceeded to berate Johnson for trying to blame the EU for the problems Britain has itself created.

 Corbyn can’t even unite his own party.
 He emerged from a conference where some of his supporters tried and failed to oust his more moderate deputy, Tom Watson, and where loyalists ratified an incomprehensible Brexit strategy of seeking a better withdrawal agreement with the EU only to campaign against it in a second referendum.